JonnyHonda/Batch-Barcode-Scanner/README.md

       ]
     }

-The *root* object contains the date/time, batch number and gps location of the attempted upload, the *scans* array will contain scanned barcode in the batch, the time it was scanned and the co-ordinates, in addition if a signature was supplied at the time of upload this will be included as Base64 encoded text in the SignatureImage field.
+The *root* object contains the date/time, batch number and gps location of the attempted upload, the *scans* array will contain scanned barcode in the batch, the time it was scanned and the co-ordinates, in addition if a signature was supplied at the time of upload this will be included as Base64 encoded text in the `signatureimage` field.